sciactive/pnotify/README.md

 Stacks
 ======

-A stack is an object which Pines Notify uses to determine where to position notices.
+A stack is an object which PNotify uses to determine where to position notices.
 A stack has two mandatory variables, `dir1` and `dir2`. `dir1` is the first direction in which the notices are stacked.
 When the notices run out of room in the window, they will move over in the direction specified by `dir2`.
 The directions can be `"up"`, `"down"`, `"right"`, or `"left"`.
 Stacks are independent of each other, so a stack doesn't know and doesn't care if it overlaps (and blocks) another stack.
 The default stack, which can be changed like any other default, goes down, then left.
-Stack objects are used and manipulated by Pines Notify, and therefore, should be a variable when passed.
+Stack objects are used and manipulated by PNotify, and therefore, should be a variable when passed.
 So, calling something like `$.pnotify({stack: {"dir1": "down", "dir2": "left"}});` will **NOT** work.
 It will create a notice, but that notice will be in its own stack and may overlap other notices.

 Example Stacks
 --------------